Falkitop/gtao-race-loader/README.md

 - Only one (pre Cunning Stunts) race type is supported
 - Different Checkpoint types like air races
 - Fake Checkpoints
-- Proper Respawn after explosison
+- ~Proper Respawn after explosison~
 - Vehicle Selection Menu using NativeUI
+- Camera Focus on next checkpoint

 Help is much appreciated